Tuesday, May 19, 2020

 Help, Where's my car?
 I need to get to work!

-2The Weather; My second shock was rather more prosaic; I was just not prepared for Boston's weather.
+2The Weather; My second shock was more prosaic; I was unprepared for Boston's weather.
 In the winter, it gets down to -25 C. You also have big snowstorms.

 For example, the last winter I was in Boston, in 2015, over 14 feet (4 meters) of snow fell in the city.
 In the summer, you need air conditioning in your apartment.
 It gets up to 40 degrees centigrade.